Meet the cast of Midsomer Murders series 20

 Fiona Dolman performs Sarah Barnaby

 Who’s Sarah Barnaby?
 Sarah Barnaby is John’s spouse.
 They’ve one daughter collectively, Betty, and a canine referred to as Paddy.
-Mrs Barnaby is the headteacher of Causton Complete Faculty.
+Mrs Barnaby is the headteacher of Causton Complete College.

 What else has Fiona Dolman been in?
-Fiona Dolman performed Jackie within the TV sequence Heartbeat.
+Fiona Dolman performed Jackie within the TV collection Heartbeat.
 Since then, her TV credit have included The Royal Right now, Da Vinci’s Demons, and Waterloo Street.

 Annette Badland performs Fleur Perkins